adaploska/Convert-Currency-Quiz-and-Chart-App/README.md

 * Application in Ract.
 * This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-* App convert currency basing on current date.
+* App convert currency base on current date.
 * App show chart with gold Price.
 * Morover you can play in quiz about countries and capitals.